damianhakert/damianhakert.github.io/source/posts/2017-02-16-how-is-team-member-1-doing.html.md

 ----

-Do you agree with our approach?
+Do you like our values?
+Love GitLab as much as we do?
 [Join us](/jobs/)!
-If you don't agree, please explain us why by leaving a comment below.
+Please let us know what you think about all of this by leaving a comment below.

 <style>
 	.center-block {